 It’s really not easy finding the right products to get started with the curly girl method.
 Here in the UK especially, it can be a minefield!
 So today I’m sharing some of my favourite curly girl method products for beginners, UK style.
 I’m a big believer in saving the pennies, so these products are all available on the high street or online.

-As far as I know, all of the products listed here are curly girl method approved, but as always, check to see they’re a good fit for you.
-There might be a product here that needs double-checking, but to the best of my knowledge (and I’ve looked at a lot of bloody labels in supermarkets), these ones are ok.
+As far as I know, all of the products listed here are curly girl method-approved, but as always, check to see if they’re a good fit for you.
+There might be a product here that needs double-checking, but to the best of my knowledge (and I’ve looked at a lot of labels in supermarkets), these ones are okay.

 Remember, not everyone has the same type of curly hair.
 So what will work well for me might not necessarily work well for you.
 Do your research, but these are a few of my recommendations for starter products.

 A disclaimer though.
 Some of the links shared here are affiliate links, which means if you click through and make a purchase on them, I’ll earn a small commission.
 However, that doesn’t mean I don’t genuinely recommend these products, because I do.
 It just means I can use those few pennies from the click to help keep my blog up and running.

 Anyway, here are some of my favourite shouts to get you started on your journey to amazing curly hair!

 When I first started looking for curly girl method products for beginners I was totally overwhelmed.
 The sheer amount of creams, custards, conditioners and co-washes made my head spin.
 Thankfully, one of the best things I learned was that the most suitable products for my hair weren’t necessarily the most expensive ones.

 Sometimes you’ve got to test things out to see if they work for you or not, so bear in mind that your hair will tell you instantly if a product isn’t right!